Introduced by Sen. Patricia Birkholz R- on October 29, 2007

 To establish that groundwater is a "public trust" in the same fashion as surface water (streams and lakes).
 This would in effect repeal the riparian water use doctrine of Michigan law, which establishes that a property owner has a property right to the use of groundwater drawn from beneath his or her land, as long as this does not interfere with another person’s use of groundwater.
 Instead, property owners would not have a have an ownership right, but could use groundwater only if the state grants permission.

-Referred to the House Great Lakes and Environment Committee on May 15, 2008
+Referred to the Committee on Great Lakes and Environment

 With the recommendation that the substitute (H-2) be adopted and that the bill then pass.